ibm-cloud-docs/log-analysis/work_iam.md

 * View details of a service instance
 * Create a service ID

-Therefore, to grant a user administrator role to manage instances within a resource group in the account, the user must have an IAM policy for the IBM Log Analysis with LogDNA service with the platform role **Administrator** within the context of the resource group.
+Therefore, to grant a user administrator role to manage instances within a resource group in the account, the user must have an IAM policy for the {{site.data.keyword.la_full_notm}} service with the platform role **Administrator** within the context of the resource group.

-Complete the following steps to assign a user administrator role to the IBM Log Analysis with LogDNA service within the context of a resource group:
+Complete the following steps to assign a user administrator role to the {{site.data.keyword.la_full_notm}} service within the context of a resource group:

 1. From the menu bar, click **Manage** &gt; **Access (IAM)**, and then select **Users**.
 2. From the row for the user that you want to assign access, select the **Actions** menu, and then click **Assign access**.